 Where to Buy Pork Belly

-Have you been wanting to make your own bacon at home but weren’t sure where to find pork belly?
+Have you wanted to make your own bacon at home but weren’t sure where to find pork belly?

 Or maybe you wanted to make a delicious batch of pork belly burnt ends.

-Let’s take a look at a few of the common places you can find pork belly close to where you live plus a couple of good online butchers that sell pork belly.
+Getting your hands on a nice slab of uncured pork belly can be tricky.
+Let’s look at a few common places where you can find pork belly close to where you live, plus a couple of online butchers that we’ve ordered from before with good results.

 Things to consider when buying pork belly

-Before you decide where to buy pork belly, let’s look at a few things to consider before you dive right in and make a purchase.
+Before you decide where to buy pork belly, let’s consider a few things before you dive right in and make a purchase.

 For most people, buying pork belly is the first step to making your own bacon at home (unless you want to try one of these craft bacon delivery companies).

-You’ll find it to be cheaper, slightly healthier, and much tastier than the store-bought kind.
+You’ll find it cheaper, slightly healthier, and much tastier than the store-bought kind.

 1. Source